balena-io/doxx/README.md

 ### Dynamic pages

 Doxx allows the creation of dynamic documentation pages.
 These are pages which are generated based on options selected by the user.
 For example, you may wish to change the content of a 'Getting started' page for different language and OS combinations.
-Each dynamic page has one or more dropdowns at the top of the page which enumerate the various options.
+Each dynamic page has one or more dropdowns at the top of the page which enumerates the various options.

 A dynamic page looks very much like a normal page but with a special header and a larger-than-average amount of shared content.